codeforamerica/brigade-alpha/README.md

 Install
 -------

-For the moment, everything here is plain HTML.
-The index page has a `.php` file extension to trigger the [Apache buildpack](https://github.com/heroku/heroku-buildpack-php) on Heroku, where we’re hosting the [work in-progress](http://brigade-alpha.codeforamerica.org).
+Mostly, everything here is plain HTML.
+The app is run under Python Flask, which we will soon start using to host an actual database-driven API.
+But not yet.

 Contact
 -------